 Though a Bitcoin’s value is subject to extreme fluctuations, there have been impressive gains in value over time, making Bitcoin an attractive trading and investment option.
 The difference between investing and trading Bitcoin lies in how long you plan to hold onto the Bitcoin.
 Investing is used by people who want to accumulate wealth over time, while trading is short-term and includes buying and selling on the same day.
 Some high-frequency traders buy and sell in less than a second.
-The goal of the Bitcoin Trading “game” is to buy into Bitcoin with the expectation that its value will increase; once the value has increased, the trader sells their Bitcoins and withdraws their profits.
+The goal of the Bitcoin Trading “game” is to buy into Bitcoin with the expectation that its value will increase; once the value has increased, traders will sell.

-Bitcoin Trading for beginners can seem daunting given the jargon associated with the cryptocurrency world, so prior to engaging in Bitcoin Trading, novice traders should do some research, but we will talk you through the necessary information in this article.
+Trading Bitcoin for beginners can seem daunting given the jargon associated with the cryptocurrency world, so prior to engaging in trading bitcoin, novice traders should do some research, but we will talk you through the necessary information in this article.
 Here is how to trade Bitcoin-

 There are three different ways that you can trade Bitcoins, and your preference will determine how you choose a Bitcoin trading platform.
 Trading can occur through Bitcoin derivatives, outright buying Bitcoin, or something referred to as the Crypto 10 index.

 Trading Bitcoin derivatives consists of predicting the change of Bitcoin’s value; this is CFD trading.
 This method has its advantages because the price is 50% less than the actual value of Bitcoins, trading derivatives allow for short selling, there are regulations in place to make the process more secure, trading can be executed quickly, and positions can be held overnight.